Don’t Miss Out! Sign Up for the Moviefone Newsletter Today.

 Orson Welles: The Paris Interview

-Where to Watch Orson Welles: The Paris Interview (2010)
+Orson Welles: The Paris Interview (2010) Streaming - Where to Watch Online

-Fancy watching 'Orson Welles: The Paris Interview' on your TV, phone, or tablet?
-Finding a streaming service to buy, rent, download, or watch the Allan King-directed movie via subscription can be tricky, so we here at Moviefone want to do right by you.
+Can’t wait to see 'Orson Welles: The Paris Interview' from the comfort of your living room?
+Tracking down a streaming service to buy, rent, download, or watch the Allan King-directed movie via subscription can be difficult, so we here at Moviefone want to help you out.

-Interested in knowing what the movie's about?
+Need a quick rundown of the movie?
 Here's the plot: "A vintage interview captures the artist reflecting on Citizen Kane and expounding on directing, acting and writing and his desire to bestow a valuable legacy upon his profession.
 The scene is a hotel room in Paris.
 The year 1960.
 The star, Orson Welles.
 This is a pearl of cinematic memorabilia." .